-The Markaz and the USC Annenberg School for Communication and Journalism present an open forum on Gaza with Dr. Norman Finkelstein and USC journalism professor Sandy Tolan in conversation at USC at the Annenberg School for Communication and Journalism building, in the ASC ("old" Annenberg building) G26 Auditorium, Monday, March 26, 5:30 pm (changed from 6 pm as of 2/26/18).
+The Markaz and the USC Annenberg School for Communication and Journalism present an open forum on Gaza with Norman G. Finkelstein, Ph.D. and USC journalism professor Sandy Tolan in conversation at USC at the Annenberg School for Communication and Journalism building, in the ASC ("old" Annenberg building) G26 Auditorium, Monday, March 26, 5:30 pm (changed from 6 pm as of 2/26/18).
 Free admission.
 Copies of Gaza, An Inquest into Its Martyrdom, will be available for sale, along other Finkelstein titles and books by Sandy Tolan.
 See USC campus map.
 Recommended Parking Lot 6, entering from S. Vermont Avenue.

 Gaza is among the most densely populated places in the world.
 Two-thirds of its inhabitants are refugees, and more than half the population is under eighteen years of age.
 Since Israel occupied Gaza in 1967, it has systematically de-developed the economy.
 After Hamas won democratic elections in 2006, Israel intensified its blockade of Gaza, and after Hamas consolidated its control of the territory in 2007, Israel tightened its illegal siege another notch.
 In the meantime, Israel has launched no less than eight military operations against Gaza—culminating in Operation Cast Lead in 2008–9 and Operation Protective Edge in 2014—that left behind over three million tons of rubble.
 Recent UN reports predict that Gaza will be unlivable by 2020.